betaveros/riffshuffle/README.md

 RiffShuffle
 ===========

-My 2020 MEng project, advised by Eran Egozy
+My 2020 MEng thesis project, advised by Eran Egozy

+The thesis is accessible on DSpace@MIT here: https://dspace.mit.edu/handle/1721.1/127386

 Don't expect the code to be too good, it was all written under time pressure